 Paige heads DT’s Labor & Employment Group.
 Paige prides herself on zealously representing her clients on all of their employment needs, such as litigating non-compete agreements, advising on companies’ policies and procedures, litigating discrimination claims on the state and federal levels, and negotiating executive employment agreements.

 Paige was born and raised in Austin, Texas.
 She graduated from Davidson College with a degree in English Literature, where she received the Abernethy Award and a Sunflower Lady Foundation Grant to support domestic violence prevention in Charlotte, NC.
 After teaching yoga in London for a year, Paige attended law school at Georgetown University Law Center, where she received the International Lawyers’ Trial Advocacy Award.
-Paige and her husband Wesley, a U.S. Marine Corps combat veteran, live with their son and twin daughters in Houston.
+Paige and her husband Wesley, a U.S. Marine Corps combat veteran, live with their four children in Houston.

 Secured the dismissal of a class action wage-and-hour lawsuit against a large O&G client based on third-party beneficiary status of arbitration agreements.